PaulioRandall/p17/README.md

 ### `<Form>`

 Primary component in which fields are slotted into.
- $restProps are passed to the outer form element.
+$restProps are passed to the form element (outer component element).

 ```html
 <script>